IndaPlus24/ollebjor-osen-project/spec.md

 - MISC - Miscellanous

 #### Issues
-Use tags to categorize the issue, and use a descriptive but short title.
+Use tags to categorize the issue, and use a deFEscriptive but short title.
 And then a longer, more in-depth description if needed.

 Otherwise, fall back to commit convention.